edbentley/replay/website/docs/sprites.md

   Arguments:
   - `imageFileNames`: (Optional) Array of images to preload
   - `audioFileNames`: (Optional) Array of audio files to preload
-  - `imageScalingNearestPixel`: (Optional) Use the nearest pixel when scaling the images in `imageFileNames`.
-Only recommended for pixel art games as it can makes pixels flicker when moving.
-Default `false`.
+  - `imageFileNamesScaleNearestPixel`: (Optional) Array of images to preload which use nearest pixel when scaling.
+Only recommended for pixel art games as it can cause jagged lines.

 ### `loop`